eftieell/intro_programming_2/src/chapters/recursion/implementing_recursion.md

 # Implementing recursive functions

 You can implement a recursive algorithm any time you can break a computation down into one or more parts that involve the same computation, but with smaller values.
 This is known as a *recursive relationship*.
-In addition to the recursive relationship, you also always need a *base case*, which tells you when to stop the reursion.
+In addition to the recursive relationship, you also always need a *base case*, which tells you when to stop the recursion.

 ## Example 1 - computing powers